47degrees/github4s/docs/src/main/tut/gist.md

 You can create a gist using `newGist`, it takes as arguments:

-- the gist description
+- the gist description.
-- whether it is public or private
+- whether it is public or private.
-- an association of file names and file contents where the contents are wrapped in [GistFile][gist-scala]s
+- an association of file names and file contents where the contents are wrapped in [GistFile][gist-scala]s.

 To create a gist: